 - 5 large Honey Crisp or Granny Smith apples peeled, cored and finely chopped

-- ¼ cup plus 3 tbsp water divided
+- ¼ cup plus 3 tablespoon water divided

 - 1 package of frozen phyllo dough sheets thawed according to the instructions on the box

-In a medium sauce pan on medium heat, add the apples, ¼ cup water, 3 tbsp butter, cinnamon, and vanilla and stir to combine.
+- In a medium sauce pan on medium heat, add the apples, ¼ cup water, 3 tablespoon butter, cinnamon, and vanilla and stir to combine.
 Bring to a boil and reduce the heat to a simmer.
 Cook for approximate 15 minutes, stirring frequently.

-While the apples are cooking, whisk the cornstarch and 3 tbsp water together in a small bowl until smooth and creamy.
+- While the apples are cooking, whisk the cornstarch and 3 tablespoon water together in a small bowl until smooth and creamy.
 Stir into the apples until fully incorporated.
 Cook the apples for five more minutes, or until they’re tender.
 Remove from the heat.

-In a small dish, melt the remaining 3 tbsp of butter and have a small dish of water and a pastry brush next to your work area
+- In a small dish, melt the remaining 3 tablespoon of butter and have a small dish of water and a pastry brush next to your work area